funkia/hareactive/README.md

 A behavior whose value is the number of milliseconds elapsed since UNIX epoch.
 I.e. its current value is equal to the value got by calling `Date.now`.

+#### `measureTime: Now<Behavior<Time>>`

+The now-computation results in a behavior that tracks the time passed since its creation.

 #### `measureTimeFrom: Behavior<Behavior<Time>>`

-A behavior giving access to continous time.
+A behavior giving access to continuous time.
 When sampled the outer behavior gives a behavior with values that contain the difference between the current sample time and the time at which the outer behavior was sampled.